ChiragSukhala/fusionauth-site/site/learn/expert-advice/oauth/oauth-v1-signed-requests.md

 Start by logging into Twitter and navigating the Twitter developer console.
 Once you're there, navigate to the `Keys and tokens` tab of the application you're integrating.
 Here you will find a few key pieces of information that you'll need to sign the request.

-{% include _image.html src="/assets/img/docs/twitter-keys-tokens.png" alt="Twitter Consumer API Keys" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/docs/twitter-keys-tokens.png" alt="Twitter Consumer API Keys" class="img-fluid" figure=false %}

 Make note of the two values in the `Consumer API Keys` section, they are suffixed with the labels `API key` and `API secret key`.
 Once you are in the OAuth v1 world, we'll be using the `API key` value for the consumer key and the `API secret key` value for the consumer secret.